ThinkBrake: Efficient Reasoning via Log-Probability Margin Guided Decoding: Introduction

 \section{Introduction}

-Recent advancements in large reasoning models (LRMs) \citep{OpenAI,guo2025deepseek} have demonstrated remarkable progress across domains such as mathematics, code generation, and tool usage.
-By allocating inference-time computation through chain-of-thought reasoning \citep{wei2022chain}, LRMs exhibit capabilities well beyond their raw parameter count.
-Notably, even small reasoning models (SRMs) \citep{guo2025deepseek,yang2025qwen3} have shown competitive performance with closed-source large models through distillation from LRMs.
-However, this also introduces a new failure mode: overthinking.
-Unlike their larger counterparts, distilled SRMs often struggle to decide when to stop reasoning \citep{zhang2025making}.
-Our experiments reveal that SRMs frequently reach the correct intermediate reasoning step, only to continue deliberating and overwrite it with an incorrect final call (see Figure~\ref{fig:overthinking_example}).
+Recent progress in Large Reasoning Models (LRMs) \citep{OpenAI,guo2025deepseek, yang2025qwen3} has demonstrated remarkable capabilities across various tasks such as mathematics, scientific QA, and tool usage.
+By allocating inference-time computation through Chain-of-Thought (CoT) reasoning \citep{wei2022chain}, LRMs demonstrate behaviors like self-correction and iterative refinement, actively improving performance with increased token usage \citep{chen2025towards, xu2025survey}.
+However, this increased inference-time compute raises practical concerns about \emph{efficient reasoning} \citep{feng2025efficient}, as longer trajectories introduce higher latency and costs.
+More critically, it introduces \textit{overthinking} \citep{zhang2025making}: LRMs frequently reach a correct intermediate step, only to continue deliberating and overwrite it with an incorrect final output (see Figure~\ref{fig:overthinking_example}, left panel).

-Tool reasoning is a particularly clear setting for observing this behavior.
-Effective tool use requires selecting the correct function and filling its arguments accurately through a chain of thought.
-Errors from overthinking are often directly visible: an SRM may initially generate the correct arguments but then revise them unnecessarily, resulting in an incorrect final tool call.
-This makes overthinking in tool use not only counterproductive but also easy to diagnose.
-However, most prior work on concise reasoning has focused on mathematical or common-sense domains, including methods such as reinforcement learning \citep{song2025walk, fatemi2025concise} or test-time heuristics \citep{li2025thinkless,wang2025wait,laaouach2025haltcot}.
-As such, little has been explored in tool reasoning, and naive adaptations of existing methods are often insufficient.

-We revisit several early-termination baselines and adapt them to the context of tool use and then propose \method{}, a lightweight, training-free decoding heuristic that terminates when the log-probability margin between \texttt{</think>} and the current top token at sentence boundaries gets low.
-Empirically, while prior heuristics can reduce tokens, they often degrade accuracy—especially on parallel settings—whereas \method{} reduces tokens while preserving or improving accuracy.
-Our contributions are threefold: \begin{itemize} \item We identify and verify overthinking in SRMs for tool use through causal oracle rollouts. \item We adapt various early-termination baselines to tool use and introduce \method{}. \item We show on BFCL that \method{} attains a better accuracy–efficiency trade-off than baselines, improving or maintaining accuracy with fewer generated tokens. \end{itemize}